newhavenrb/conferences/Template.md

 ## Notes

 * This layout is just a suggestion.
 * Bullet points might work well.
+Paragraphs too.
+Up to you.  :)
 * This section is probably enough, but just in case here are some other ideas...

 ## Summary